Study PCMS at Emory

-The Postcolonial and Minority Studies (PCMS) program offers an interdisciplinary and global lens on questions of race, identity, power and self-representation through the study of literature and culture.
+The Program in Postcolonial and Minority Studies (PCMS) offers an interdisciplinary and global lens on questions of race, identity, power and self-representation through the study of literature and culture.
 It places particular emphasis on colonial and postcolonial discourses as they intersect with U.S.-based minority discourses to highlight forms of internal and external colonialism.
 The program is intended to serve as a forum for extending our understanding of core issues in the humanities via minority and postcolonial narratives of self-presentation.

 PCMS’s outreach welcomes faculty and graduate/undergraduate students from the Atlanta-wide academic community.